MostafaEissa/Traffic-Sign-Recognition/readme.md

 [Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) is an image classification dataset.
 It was made available in 2011 as part of a competition at the International Joint Conference on Neural Networks (IJCNN).
 The dataset contains  43 classes and over 50,000 images in total.

+Note: the dataset was not uploaded in this repository.

 # Model
 A convolution neural network having the following architecture: